Airspeed Horsa

 In preparation for further operational deployment, 30 Horsa gliders were air-towed by Halifax bombers from bases in Great Britain to North Africa; three of these aircraft were lost in transit.[20]
 On 10 July 1943, the 27 surviving Horsas were used during Operation Husky, the Allied invasion of Sicily, which was the type's first large-scale operation.[2]

-The Horsa was deployed in large numbers (estimated to be in excess of 250) during Battle of Normandy; specifically in the British Operation Tonga and the American airborne landings in Normandy.
+The Horsa was deployed in large numbers (estimated to be in excess of 250) during the Battle of Normandy; specifically in the British Operation Tonga and the American airborne landings in Normandy.
 The first unit to land in France during the battle was a British coup-de-main force, carried by six Horsas, that captured the Caen canal and Orne river bridges.
 During the opening phase of the operation, 320 Horsas were used to perform the first lift of the 6th Airborne Division, while a further 296 Horsas participated in the second lift.[17]
 Large numbers of both American and British forces were deployed using the Horsa during the opening phase of the battle.[28]

 The United States Army Air Forces (USAAF) acquired approximately 400 Horsas in a form of reverse Lend-Lease.[25][28]
 Capable of accommodating up to 30 troop seats,[25] the Horsa was much bigger than the 13-troop American Waco CG-4A (known as the Hadrian by the British), and thus offered greater carrying capacity.[28][2]